jruels/sre-class/labs/Lab7.md

 ### 5. Create and Start FIS Experiment

 1. Go to **AWS FIS > Create experiment template**
-2. Target: EC2 instances in Auto Scaling group `ResilienceASG` by selecting `aws:ec2:instance` under Resource type
+2. Target: EC2 instances in Auto Scaling group `ResilienceASG` by selecting `aws:ec2:instance` under Resource type and selecting the ec2 instances as the targets.
 3. Action: Terminate instance
-4. IAM Role: `FISExecutionRole`
+4. IAM Role: `FISExecutionRole`.
+Make sure to add log writing permissions to the IAM Role.
-5. To enable logging, select `Send to CloudWatch Logs`
+5. To enable logging, select `Send to CloudWatch Logs`.
 6. Create or select an existing log group
 7. Save and run